 James Yost is a Joseph Jefferson Award nominated director and the co-artistic director of Interrobang Theatre Project.
 He previously served as the producing artistic director for BareBones Theatre Group, a company he co-founded in 1998.
 Selected credits include: Mr. Marmalade, Psycho Beach Party, Debbie Does Dallas: The Musical, Skylight, The Graduate, The Play About the Baby, A Midsummer Night’s Dream, Drift, bash; the latter-day plays, Squirrels, The Wizard of Oz, Lend Me A Tenor, Orson's Shadow, Glengarry Glen Ross, The Pitchfork Disney and Noises Off.
 For ITP, credits include Orange Flower Water (Jeff nomination for Best Supporting Actor, Joseph Wiens), Ibsen is Dead, The North Pool (Jeff nominated for best production and best director) and last season's critically acclaimed REALLY REALLY (named one of the best shows of 2015 by the Chicago Tribune) Falling (Jeff nominated actors: Justin Tsatsa and Amy Johnson) And True West by Sam Shepard for Shattered Globe.
-This summer he will direct Boeing Boeing for Davidson College.
+This season he will direct the Chicago premiere of FOR THE LOYAL by Lee Blessing.
 He teaches acting, directing, production design and film at the high school and collegiate level.
 He is published in Teaching Theatre Journal, a publication of Dramatics Magazine.

 Directing credits include: The Pitchfork Disney, Terminus, Hot ‘N’ Throbbing, The Argument, Here Lies Henry and A Number (ITP), One Minute Play Festival (Victory Gardens Theatre), Love War Death Life (American Theater Company), I Am My Own Wife (Boston Center for American Performance), 1984 (Olney Theatre Center), The Birthday Party, Iphigenia 2.0, One Flea Spare, Under Milk Wood, Machinal, and A Midsummer Night’s Dream.
 Jeffry was a member of the adjunct faculty of Emerson College and Boston University where he taught acting, ensemble-theatre, theatre history and literature.
 Jeffry received his BFA in Acting and, much later, MA in Theatre Education from Emerson College, and an MFA in Directing from Boston University.
 He is an Associate Member of the Society of Stage Directors and Choreographers.
 In the fall of 2014, he directed Owners by Caryl Churchill for ITP.